amos-kibet/toolbox/graphql/AbsintheGraphQL.md

 - Available shirt sizes: S, M, L and XL,
 - Color components: RED, BLUE, and GREEN
 - Ordering: ASC and DESC

+# TODO: give an example of using Enums

 ### Mutations